League:

 Layer

-The away kit is a new interpretation of the popular AC Milan inspired away kits worn in 1994-96 and 2015.
+The away kit was an interpretation of the AC Milan inspired away kits worn by Oxford United in 1994-96 and 2015.

-Like the home shirt, the rear panel is plain red, avoiding a clash with the player's name and number.
-The rear sponsor is positioned below the player numbers on this shirt.
+The rear panel was red, avoiding a stripe clash with the player's name and number.

 With Base